You will be welcomed at Istanbul Ataturk Airport and transferred to your hotel. Free time at leisure

 Day 4, Istanbul to Ephesus

 Our driver will pick you up from your hotel in the morning after your breakfast and will take you to Istanbul Ataturk Airport for a flight to Izmir.
 Our guide will pick you up from the domestic arrivals, and you will drive together to Ephesus to explore the environs of one of the biggest Ancient city of the Aegean Region.
-You will have arrived at the Ancient City of Ephesus to see the official buildings and the marble streets reflecting us the rich's lifestyles in the past.
-The Odeon, Trajan Fountain, Hadrian’s temple, Library of Celsus, and Ephesus' gigantic theater are the most beautiful structures to see, along with the Terrace Houses and the Sanctuary Domitian.
+You will have arrived at the Ancient City of Ephesus to see the official buildings and the marble streets reflecting the past's rich lifestyles.
+The Odeon, Trajan Fountain, Hadrian’s temple, Library of Celsus, and Ephesus's gigantic theater are the most beautiful structures to see, along with the Terrace Houses and the Sanctuary Domitian.
 You will continue to the House of the Virgin Mary then to see the church and complex where she had lived before passing away.
 After a break there, our guide will take you to lunch to taste the beautiful kitchen of the Aegean Region of Turkey.
-The Selcuk museum will compliment your visit to Ephesus's ancient city, where you can see the artifacts found during the 1,5 centuries of excavations.
+The Selcuk museum will compliment your visit to Ephesus, where you can see the artifacts found during the 1,5 centuries of excavations.
 You will continue to the old Greek village of Sirince where you will spend the night, but before, a short walk in the narrow Greek streets is recommended to see the houses, cafes, and restaurants which are nice hideouts from the heat of Ephesus.
 Overnight in Sirince.

 Day 5, Pamukkale (Hierapolis) & Aphrodisias